 A summary of the progress on the ball field at Big Gem Park follows:

-As of August 24 2014 Shenandoah Indians coordinating with contractor on leveling out ball field area.
+As of December 4, 2014 Shenandoah Indians coordinating with contractor on leveling out ball field area in Big Gem Park, due to very wet conditions, estimated date is now summer of 2015.

 November 6th, 2010: Shenandoah Crafters Annual Craft Show